 Phakic intraocular lenses, are also known as implantable contact lenses and are usually made of silicone or plastic.
 These lenses are surgically inserted into the eye without removing the natural lens to help improve quality of vision.

 Phakic intraocular lenses can correct high degrees of nearsightedness that cannot be corrected with other surgical procedures and can also be performed in cases where corneal irregularity is too severe for LASIK eye surgery.
 The implanted lenses can be surgically removed too.

 Phakic intraocular lenses may be necessary for patients who suffer from nearsightedness but cannot benefit from laser eye surgery.

-A good candidate for an ICL is between 21 and 45 years of age and is myopic (nearsighted).
-It is preferable that the patient has not undergone any ophthalmic surgery and does not have a history of eye disease such as iritis, glaucoma, or diabetic retinopathy.
-Women who are pregnant or breast feeding should wait to have an ICL implanted.
-Those without a large enough anterior chamber depth or endothelial cell density may not be good candidates.
+A good candidate for a phakic intraocular lenses is between 21 and 45 years of age and is myopic, or nearsighted.
+It is also preferable that the patient has not undergone any ophthalmic surgery and does not have a history of eye disease such as iritis, glaucoma, or diabetic retinopathy.
+Women who are pregnant or breastfeeding should wait until after they have given birth and stopped breastfeeding to have a phakic intraocular lens implanted.

 The traditional monofocal lens, including lens implants, focuses light to only one point in space.
 While a bifocal lens has two points of focus, one at a distance and the other at a nearer point, a multifocal lens has more than one point of focus at the same time.

 Multifocal intraocular lenses focus light from a distance and nearby light simultaneously.
 This addresses both distant and near vision issues and makes the recipient less dependent on glasses or contact lenses.
 A multifocal lens implantation compensates for the eye's inability to change shape as we age.